-The War Came By Train is the B&O Railroad Museum’s commemoration of 150th anniversary the American Civil War and will feature:
+The War Came By Train is the B&O Railroad Museum’s commemoration of the 150th anniversary the American Civil War, featuring:

 The National Landmark Roundhouse: The largest assemblage of Civil War railroad equipment in the world including eight locomotives and cars that served during the war, interpretive signage, video presentations, and life-size historic dioramas.
 Locomotives to be presented include The William Mason (1858), The Thatcher Perkins (1863), The Memnon (1848), The John Hancock (1836), and the Pioneer (1851).

 The Annex Gallery: An exhibition space that will change annually to correspond with a war year (i.e. 2011 will focus on 1861).
 The exhibits feature significant artifacts from the Smithsonian’s collection, the museum’s collection, and the collections of other institutions and private collectors in the region.
 Many of these artifacts are on public exhibit for the first time.

 Train Ride: A narrated train ride to and from the museum’s Whistlestop Gateway terminal, located in front of the 18th century Mount Clare Mansion and the site of Camp Carroll, the largest Union soldier encampment in Baltimore.
 Regularly scheduled Civil War reenactment and living history groups greet guests, convey the life of the soldier, and explain what it was like to travel during the Civil War.
 There is no train ride to Ellicott City Station.